Solving the cohomological equation for locally hamiltonian flows, part II -- global obstructions: Introduction

-\end{theorem} This theorem can be seen as a counterpart to spectral results from \cite{FGL} in general (non-pseudo-Anosov) setting.
-However, the most important advantage of Theorem~\ref{thm:spect} is that it (more precisely its preceding version, Theorem~\ref{thm;spdecomp}) is used to solve (in Section~\ref{sec:highreg}) the regularity of solutions to the cohomological equation $v\circ T-v=\varphi_f$ (see Theorem~\ref{thm:cohsolmain1}).
-In Section~ \ref{sec;coh-iet}, we modify techniques developed by Marmi-Yoccoz in \cite{Ma-Yo} to study the regularity of solutions in H\"older scale.
+so that { } \end{theorem} This theorem can be seen as a counterpart to spectral results from \cite{FGL} in {a} general (non-pseudo-Anosov) setting.
+However, the most important advantage of Theorem~\ref{thm:spect} is that it (more precisely, its preceding version, Theorem~\ref{thm;spdecomp}) is used to solve (in Section~\ref{sec:highreg}) the regularity of solutions to the cohomological equation $v\circ T-v=\varphi_f$ (see Theorem~\ref{thm:cohsolmain1}).

+{ The sequence of renormalizations $(S(j)(\varphi_f))_{j\geq 0}$ (the Kontsevich-Zorich cocycle) arises by inducing the function (cocycle) $\varphi$ on a decreasing sequence of intervals $(I^{(j)})_{j\geq 0}$ that shrink to zero.
+As Zorich observed in \cite{Zo}, the sequence $(S(j)(\varphi_f))_{j\geq 0}$ is useful for controlling the growth of arbitrary Birkhoff sums of the function $\varphi_f$ by appropriately decomposing such sums into components of the form $S(j)(\varphi_f)$.
+If the sequence $(S(j)(\varphi_f))_{j\geq 0}$ exhibits exponential decay, then all Birkhoff sums are uniformly bounded (for a.e.\ $T$), and classical Gottschalk-Hedlund arguments ensure a continuous solution to the equation $v\circ T-v=\varphi_f$.
+To improve the regularity of the solution, we modify techniques concerning orbit decompositions and space decompositions developed by Marmi-Yoccoz in \cite{Ma-Yo}, relating the regularity of the solution to the decay rate of the sequence $(S(j)(\varphi_f))_{j\geq 0}$.
+More precisely, if $S(j)(\varphi_f)$ decreases faster than $e^{-r\lambda_1 j}$, then the solution $v$ is of class $C^r$.

+Our spectral theorem (Theorem~\ref{thm:spect}) states that if distribution vanishing conditions (ii) and (iii) are met, then $S(j)(\varphi_f)$ decreases faster than $e^{-(r-\epsilon)\lambda_1 j}$ for any small $\epsilon>0$.
+Therefore, $v\in C^{r-\epsilon}$ for any small $\epsilon>0$.
+This highlights the fundamental importance of the spectral theorem and the decay rate of the renormalization sequence. }